Families of South Korea ferry dead march on presidential palace

-SEOUL/INCHEON, South Korea Parents of children killed when a passenger ferry sank last month led a somber march on South Korea's presidential palace in the early hours of Friday morning, where they demanded to meet with President Park Geun-hye.
+SEOUL/INCHEON South Korea Family members of hundreds of children killed when a ferry sank last month led a sombre march on South Korea's presidential palace in the early hours of Friday, where they demanded to meet President Park Geun-hye.

-Clutching memorial portraits of their children, family members and grieving parents were prevented by riot police from nearing the palace, and instead sat in the middle of the road where they sobbed, wailed and shouted in anger.
+Clutching memorial portraits of their children and brothers and sisters, grieving relatives were prevented by riot police from nearing the palace, and instead sat in the middle of the road where they sobbed, wailed and shouted in anger.

 Seated on the ground in the middle of the night, they wore beige blankets and huddled in rows on the cold floor.
 One mother, overcome with grief, quietly sobbed as she stroked a portrait of her dead son.

-Park's government has faced continued criticism for its handling of the disaster from the families of the ferry victims, many of whom believe a faster initial response could have saved many more lives.
+Park's government has faced continued criticism for its handling of the disaster from the families of the ferry victims, when a faster initial response could have saved many more lives.

 South Korean prosecutors are seeking the arrest of members of the family that owns the ferry operator, and may also seek the extradition of a son of the reclusive head of the family from the United States, an official said on Thursday.

-Only 172 people have been rescued and the remainder are all presumed to have drowned.
-An estimated 476 passengers and crew were on board.

-However, some of the crew, including the captain were caught on videotape abandoning ship while the children were told numerous times to stay put in their cabins where they awaited further orders.
+Some of the crew, including the captain, were caught on videotape abandoning ship while the children were told numerous times to stay put in their cabins where they awaited further orders.

 They paid for their obedience with their lives.